OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_OAI.md

 ## API Configuration

 ### Sets
 Different sets can be selected.
-Sets categorise the metadata of learning resources of different types.
+Sets categorize the metadata of learning resources of different types.

 * Taxonomy-based set
-* Organisation-based set, based on administrative org relationship).
+* Organization-based set, (based on administrative org relationship).
 * Licence-based set, sorted by licence type
 * Type-based set, sorted by learning resource types such as course, video, podcast.
 * Offer-based set, sorted by the offer types such as private, bookable with account, guest.